selfishprimate/gerillass-docs/content/docs/latest/breakpoint.md

 {{< /highlightwrap >}}

 {{< highlightwrap class="example">}}
-Now let's try it with the pre-defined values just to see that it works.
+Now let's try it with the predefined values just to see that it works.
 {{< highlight scss >}}
 .element{
     @include gls-breakpoint(small, large) {